-Our licensed attorneys strongly believe that injury victims should have access to high quality legal advice.
-Defendents often have the support of insurance company lawyers and support staff which can put victims at a significant disadvantage.
+Our licensed attorneys strongly believe that injury victims should have access to high-quality legal advice.
+Defendants often have the support of insurance company lawyers and support staff which can put victims at a significant disadvantage.

 Our fee structure can help to level the playing field by enabling us to determine if a case is valid with no upfront costs to the client and if so, we can put our experienced legal team to work on building a strong argument to help recover the maximum amount of financial compensation for the victim.

 What is Covered in an Initial Consultation?

 The law offices of Anderson & Cummings can discuss your situation in a Free Case Evaluation and determine whether your claim may qualify for compensation.
 You can also learn more about our fees and ask us any questions you may have about what to expect.
 If we take your case and you hire our firm, we will explain the fees for taking on your case before we get to work.

 What is the Process When the Case is Completed?

 Once a settlement is agreed upon or the jury reaches a verdict in your favor, you will be issued a closing statement, which includes the total amount of financial compensation awarded to you along with the fees for representing you.

 The closing statement will also include outstanding medical bills and other debts you may owe to your health insurance provider, which we can help resolve.